SaxionMechatronics/smart_spot_backpack/Documentation/10-development-environment.md

 ***

-In the next section you can read the Architectural Decision Records, i.e. about decisions that a sigificant impact on the design of the backpack.
+In the next section you can read the Architectural Decision Records, i.e. about decisions that a significant impact on the design of the backpack.

 > ➡️ [Next: Architecural Decision Records](./11-decision-log.md)